SlRvb/Obsidian--ITS-Theme/README.md

 `![[image.png\|pc]]`| `pc` will move the inside of the image to the center.

-### Inner Image Position Adjustments
-These will inch the images around if the ^ above code isn't enough.
+> These will inch the images around if the ^ above syntax isn't enough.

 Example | Description |
 ---|---|